kocharmPrj/NSS231012/README.md

 # NSS231012
 ## Turtlebot3 with ROS noetic

+### You have to refer READMD of main branch to install this

 ### Job
 1. Receive data using socket and thread
 2. Hand over data received to main thread(control turtlebot movement)